PaulKinlan/paul.kinlan.me/content/en/2010-12-15-an-api-to-detect-if-a-chrome-extension-has-up.markdown

 <p>I got asked a question recently about detecting if a Chrome Extension has
 been updated.
 The good news is that there is an API for that.
-The bad news is that I told a little fib: there isn&rsquo;t actually a specific API for detecting if an Extension/App had been updated.</p>
+The bad news is that I told a little fib: there isn't actually a specific API for detecting if an Extension/App had been updated.</p>

 <p>Lets get back on to the Good News, you can detect if an Extension/App has